Banner Image

 If you are planning to apply for the Subclass 400 Temporary Work visa, follow these simple steps:

-Step 1: Check your eligibility – Ensure that you meet all of the conditions, such as possessing specific talents, applying from outside Australia, and showing genuine temporary stay intentions.
+Step 1: Check your eligibility to ensure you meet all the requirements, such as having specialised skills, applying from outside Australia, and showing genuine temporary stay intentions.

-Step 4: Upload supporting documents – Attach all the required documents to enhance your application and prevent delays.
+Step 4: Upload all supporting documents to strengthen your application and avoid processing delays.

-Step 6: Receive your visa outcome & travel to Australia – Once approved, you can arrange your travel reservations and fly to Australia for short-term work.
+Step 6: Once approved, receive your Subclass 400 visa grant notice and travel to Australia for short-term work.

 Subclass 400 Visa – Cost and Processing Time